Looking for the best Rome Shopping Guide?

 Based on all my years helping visitors (hotel guests, friends, family) with their shopping needs and questions, and doing oh so much research on this topic, here is my list of what you should know about shopping in Rome:

-Like any Rome resident, I have my favourite local shops I frequent in my neighbourhood.
+Like any Rome resident, I have my favourite local shops I frequent in my neighborhood.

-But most of the time when I really want to "go shopping", I head for the Rome neighbourhoods where some of the best concentration of shops can be found.
+But most of the time when I really want to "go shopping", I head for the Rome neighborhoods where some of the best concentration of shops can be found.

 But, they all have very different kinds of shopping: